-Determining labels: We have categorised the measured sea ice into three classes.
-A label is given for each SAR pixel, for which ALS information is available.
-For ease of reference, we are giving them names which are easier to contextualise.
-However, the exact definitions of the classes is given here.
+We have categorised the measured sea ice into three classes.
+A label is given for each SAR pixel for which ALS information is available.
+For ease of reference, we give them names which are easier to contextualise.
+However, the exact definitions of the classes are given here.
 They are fully given by the ALS measurement.
-The three classes are: Open water and young ice (OW/YI), level first-year ice (LFYI) and deformed first-year and multiyear ice (DFYI/MYI).
+The three classes are open water and young ice (OW/YI), level first-year ice (LFYI), and deformed first-year and multiyear ice (DFYI/MYI).
 These classes we define as follows (see Fig. 2 for a visual aid):

-- OW/YI: Ice whose reflectance (range corrected target echo amplitude) is significantly lower than that of the surrounding snow covered ice.
-Typically values around -7dB were used as a threshold value and adjusted manually if needed.
-Note, that finer separation here is not possible from the data alone, but from reports of scientists on the expedition we know that most ice in this class will have already formed a thin ice layer and entirely open water was very rare during the flights.

-- LFYI: Snow-covered ice with a surface roughness (standard deviation of freeboard measurements at scales of the ALS grid (0.5m) calculated over one SAR pixel (3.5 × 3.5 m2)) of less than 1 centimetre or a freeboard value lower than the higher inflection point in the freeboard distribution (typically around 40 centimetres). - DFYI/MYI: Snow covered ice with a surface roughness of more than 10 centimetres or a freeboard greater than the higher inflection point in the freeboard distribution.
+- OW/YI is ice with a reflectance (range-corrected target echo amplitude) significantly lower than that of the surrounding snow-covered ice.
+Typically values around -7 dB were used as a threshold value and adjusted manually if needed.
+Note that finer separation here is not possible from the data alone, but we know from reports of scientists on the expedition that most ice in this class will have already formed a thin ice layer, and entirely open water was very rare during the flights. - LFYI is snow-covered ice with a surface roughness (standard deviation of freeboard measurements at scales of the ALS grid (0.5 m) calculated over one SAR pixel (3.5 × 3.5 m2)) of less than 1 cm or a freeboard value lower than the higher inflection point in the freeboard distribution (typically around 40 cm). - DFYI/MYI is snow-covered ice with a surface roughness of more than 10 cm or a freeboard greater than the higher inflection point in the freeboard distribution.

 As detailed above, ice types are identified by thresholds in the reflectance, surface roughness or freeboard.
-The thresholds for the roughness and freeboard are indicated in the histograms in Fig. 2 by the different background colors.
+The thresholds for the roughness and freeboard are indicated in the histograms in Fig. 2 by the different background colours.
 We can infer the probabilities of lying above or below a threshold for every pixel by assuming a Gaussian distribution of ALS freeboard and reflection measurements at each SAR pixel.
-From the 49 ALS measurements mapped to one SAR pixel, we compute the mean and standard deviation of the freeboard and can then compute the probabilities of lying below or above the globally defined freeboard thresholds by using the error function.
-Explicitly, we integrate the area under the curve of the estimated Gaussian probability density function, above and below the threshold.
+From the 49 ALS measurements mapped to one SAR pixel, we compute the mean and standard deviation of the freeboard and can then compute the probabilities of lying below or above the globally defined freeboard thresholds using the error function.
+Explicitly, we integrate the area under the curve of the estimated Gaussian probability density function above and below the threshold.
 An example is shown in Fig. 3.
-Thus we obtain 'soft labels' which give the probabilities of belonging to a certain class, rather than discrete classes.
-Assuming a Gaussian distribution allows us to also infer uncertainties of the surface roughness.
-One could have classified each of the 49 ALS measurements mapped to
+Thus, we obtain "soft labels" which give the probabilities of belonging to a certain class rather than discrete classes.
+Assuming a Gaussian distribution allows us to also infer uncertainties in the surface roughness.
+One could have classified each of the 49 ALS measurements mapped to one SAR pixel and then used the relative occurrences as probabilities.
+This simplification to a Gaussian distribution leads to an inaccuracy of the probabilities (derived from freeboard) of only $\approx 0.16\%$ on average but a significantly increased computational efficiency.